microsoft/rag-experiment-accelerator/README.md

 git clone https://github.com/microsoft/rag-experiment-accelerator.git
 ```

-2. **setup env file**: Copy `.env.template` and save as `.env` file.
-Provide values for all the keys

-LOGGING_LEVEL is INFO by default.
-Allowed logging levels are NOTSET, DEBUG, INFO, WARN, ERROR, CRITICAL.

-3. Execute the requirements.txt in a conda (first install Anaconda/Miniconda) or virtual environment (then install a couple of dependencies - prompted on the run) to install the dependencies.
+2. Execute the requirements.txt in a conda (first install Anaconda/Miniconda) or virtual environment (then install a couple of dependencies - prompted on the run) to install the dependencies.

 ```bash
 conda create -n rag-experiment python=3.11